Locally induced Gaussian processes for large-scale simulation experiments: Foundations in GP approximation

 In this framework, the subset size $n$ and neighborhood $\X_n(\x^\star)$ must be determined.
 Because flops grow quickly with $n$, this value is usually fixed by computational limitations, just like the number of inducing points, $M$.
-A default in the {\tt laGP} software \citep{laGP} is $n=50$, however we aim to upgrade that in Section \ref{sec:nsize} via our new hybrid approach.
-Fixing $n$, it turns out that NN subsdesign, originally suggested by \cite{emery2009kriging} in a 2d geostatistics setting, is sub-optimal by several criteria \citep{vecchia1988estimation,Stein2012}.
-However, exhaustively searching among all ${N \choose n}$ alternatives for each $\x^\star$ is combinatorially infeasible. \citeauthor{Gramacy2015} showed that greedy neighborhood selection via ALC approximately minimizes a mean-squared error (MSE) criteria common in surrogate modeling settings.
+A default in the {\tt laGP} software \citep{laGP} is $n=50$, see Appendix \ref{app:nsize} for further discussion.
+Fixing $n$, it turns out that NN subdesign, originally suggested by \cite{emery2009kriging} in a 2d geostatistics setting, is sub-optimal by several criteria \citep{vecchia1988estimation,Stein2012}.
+However, exhaustively searching among all ${N \choose n}$ alternatives for each $\x^\star$ is combinatorially infeasible. \citeauthor{Gramacy2015} showed that greedy neighborhood selection via ALC approximately minimizes a MSE criteria common in surrogate modeling settings.
 Specifically, choose a singleton reference set $\mathcal{X} = \{\x^\star\}$, with $\sigma_{\mathrm{new}}^2(\cdot) = \sigma_{n+1}^2(x)$ derived from $(\X_n(\x^\star), \Y_n(\x^\star))$ and select among $\x_{n+1} \in \X_N \setminus \X_n(\x^\star)$ candidates.\footnote{Here we are abusing notation a little to describe an inductive process $n \rightarrow n+1$ and referring to $n$ as the final local design size as opposed to introducing a new iterator.}

 Care is taken to ensure computational demands in each update and ALC optimization do not exceed $\OO(n^2)$ so that the entire scheme's flops are not worse in order than using NNs (i.e., cubic in $n$).
-For example, if $v_n(\x_{n+1})=\kk_{n+1}(\x_{n+1},\x_{n+1})-\kk_{n+1}^{\top}(\x_{n+1})\K_{n+1}^{-1}\kk_{n+1}(\x_{n+1})$ represents the kernel portion of $\sigma_n^2(\x_{n_1})$, then the change
+For example, if $v_n(\x_{n+1})=\kk_{n+1}(\x_{n+1},\x_{n+1})-\kk_{n+1}^{\top}(\x_{n+1})\K_{n+1}^{-1}\kk_{n+1}(\x_{n+1})$ represents the kernel portion of $\sigma_n^2(\x_{n+1})$, then the change